ausbin/webzone/content/about.md

 of which was full time in my senior year of high school through the [Dual Enrollment Honors Program][4].

+Today, I work as an undergraduate teaching assistant for CS 2110, the intro to C and assembly class at Georgia Tech.
+I get to help students write recursive assembly, malloc() implementations, and Game Boy Advance games — it's fun!

-Professionally, I've worked on Windows applications and ASP.NET MVC, but in my free time, I write tools for GNU/Linux, including command-line utilities and webapps.
+Professionally, I've worked on both GNU/Linux and Windows applications, from shell scripts to ASP.NET MVC, but in my free time, I write tools for GNU/Linux, mainly command-line utilities and webapps.
 See my [projects page][5] for details.

 [1]: http://gatech.edu/
 [2]: http://www.cc.gatech.edu/academics/degree-programs/bachelors/computer-science/threads